collardeau/react-with-state-props/README.md

 ```

+Deriver as many properties from your original state as possible.
 You can derive state from derived state, if that strikes your fancy:

 ```javascript
 <Container